gbmhunter/blog/content/programming/languages/c-plus-plus/cpp-on-embedded-systems/_index.md

 If you've ever done a C-based embedded project and had multiple instances of an peripheral to control (e.g. a UART), you've probably realized it's inefficient and hard to main the code if you just copy all your `Uart_Write(char * bytes, ...)` and `Uart_Read()` functions and call them `Uart2_Write()`, `Uart2_Read()` e.t.c.
 You then probably thought, hey, I'll just have one copy of all the functions, but for all of them as the first parameter, pass in a Uart `struct` which contains all the configuration and state data for a particular UART.

-Now your functions are looking something like `Uart_Write(Uart& uart, char * bytes, ...)`.
+Now your functions are looking something like `Uart_Write(Uart * uart, char * bytes, ...)`.
 Well guess what, **this is the basic idea of a class in C++**, but in a more readable and maintainable way.
 So there is no reason not to use C++ classes in embedded firmware, and there is no performance penalty, at least when classes are used in this basic sense.

+### Templates

+Templates allow you to create slightly different versions of classes that use different types at compile time.

+Be careful not to overuse templates.
+When used too heavily they can make code very hard to read.
+Just to show how far you can take templating and metaprogrmming, someone wrote an entire [compile-time ray tracer](https://github.com/phresnel/metatrace).
+Just because you can, doesn't mean you should 😊.

 ### Enums Classes